-1 Application Site
+1. Application Site

-- 1.1 The application site is located to the east of Dalmarnock Road and south of Downiebrae Road in Rutherglen and extends to 0.4 hectares in area.
+- 1.1.
+The application site is located to the east of Dalmarnock Road and south of Downiebrae Road in Rutherglen and extends to 0.4 hectares in area.
 The River Clyde is to the north of the site with the Dalmarnock to Rutherglen railway line some 450 metres west of the site.
 The site itself sits wholly within the former Sanmex industrial complex which has now been demolished and the site is currently an area of vacant, brownfield land.
-Approximately 150 metres southeast of the application site lies the Scottish Power Energy Networks (SPEN) Dalmarnock Grid Supply Point. - 1.2 The site is currently accessed via an existing internal roadway taken directly off Downiebrae Road.
+The nearest residential properties are at Caithness Park some 75m to the east of the site and Baronald Street 150m to the south.
+An existing two storey office building lies between the site and Caithness Park.
+Approximately 150 metres southeast of the application site lies the Scottish Power Energy Networks (SPEN) Dalmarnock Grid Supply Point. - 1.2.
+The site is currently accessed via an existing internal roadway taken directly off Downiebrae Road.
 The application site is located on land designated as a Core Industrial and Business Area within the South Lanarkshire Local Development Plan 2 (2021).

-2 Proposal(s)
+2. Proposal(s)

-- 2.1 Detailed planning permission is sought for the construction and operation of a Battery Energy Storage System for the storage of electricity, including up to 24 battery storage containers, ancillary infrastructure, substation, access road, 2.4 m high security fencing, CCTV and security lighting.
+- 2.1.
+Detailed planning permission is sought for the construction and operation of a Battery Energy Storage System for the storage of electricity, including up to 24 battery storage containers, ancillary infrastructure, substation, access road, 2.4 m high security fencing, CCTV and security lighting.
 Access is to be taken from the existing internal access road noted in 1.2 above and 4 parking spaces within the site are proposed.
-The proposed battery is to have a storage capacity of approximately 40 Mega Watts (MW).
-The site would be secure and includes equipment to allow 24 hour monitoring of the batteries remotely with approximately one routine, maintenance visit a month. - 2.2 The application has advised that the proposed batteries are to allow for the storage of energy at times when generating stations are working at full capacity which can then be released when additional power is needed within the grid during peak times or when energy generation has dropped.
+The proposed batteries are to have a storage capacity of approximately 40 Mega Watts (MW).
+The site would be secure and includes equipment to allow 24 hour monitoring of the batteries remotely with approximately one routine, maintenance visit a month. - 2.2.
+The applicant has advised that the proposed batteries are to allow for the storage of energy at times when generating stations are working at full capacity which can then be released when additional power is needed within the grid during peak times or when energy generation has dropped.
 As more energy sources are now renewable, such as wind and solar, balancing generation versus demand is a critical issue for grid stability.
 Battery storage allows energy to be stored during peak renewable generation periods and allows it to be released when demand outstrips generation.
-In short, the proposed battery takes in generated electricity when there is a surplus and stores it until there is a demand for electricity which can be released to meet this demand.
-The proposed batteries would be fed from and transmit back to the existing Dalmarnock Grid Supply Point. - 2.3 It should be noted that whilst the energy stored within the batteries will be from all available sources, renewable energy production has the most variable rates of output and therefore, whilst the electricity transmitted to the batteries may not solely be renewable, it's storage and subsequent release when needed is considered to meet the need for grid stability due to the further reliance on renewable energy.
-It is therefore considered that in essence the battery storage can be classed as renewable electricity infrastructure given the increased need for grid stability as renewable energy generation increases.
+In short, the proposed batteries take in generated electricity when there is a surplus and store it until there is a demand for electricity which can be released to meet this demand.
+The proposed batteries would be fed from and transmit back to the existing nearby Dalmarnock Grid Supply Point. - 2.3.
+The energy stored within the batteries will be from all available power generation sources.
+As more traditional energy sources such as coal and gas are being decommissioned and renewable energy sources are replacing them, balancing generation versus demand is becoming more critical due to the more sporadic nature of renewable energy development.
+Grid stability is essential as the transition to renewable energy continues and battery storage is, therefore, considered an essential part of the need for ongoing grid stability.
+Battery storage can be classed as renewable electricity infrastructure given the increased need for grid stability as renewable energy generation increases.

-3 Background
+3. Background

-3.1 National Policy
+3.1.
+National Policy